mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_charts.md

     return go.Figure()
 ```

 Building on the above, there are several routes one can take.
-The following examples are guides on the most common custom requests, but also serve as an illustration of more general principles:
+The following examples are guides on the most common custom requests, but also serve as an illustration of more general principles.

+!!! tip

+    Custom charts can be targeted by [Filters](filters.md) or [Parameters](parameters.md).
+We will showcase both possibilities in the following examples.
+In particular the `Parameters` in combination with custom charts can be extremely versatile in achieving custom functionality.

 ## Enhanced `plotly.express` chart with reference line